Buccal Fat Removal (Cheek Reduction)

 Who Should Avoid this Procedure?

-You should not consider buccal fat pad removal if you have any serious health problem, have unstable body weight or are obese, or have a thin, narrow facial structure.
+You should not consider buccal fat pad removal if you have any serious health problems, have unstable body weight or are obese, or have a thin, narrow facial structure.
 This procedure can cause narrow faces to look gaunt, especially with increased age.

 Preparing for Buccal Fat Removal

 The first step is to schedule a consultation appointment with a board certified plastic surgeon to determine your eligibility.
 During the consultation, the doctor will examine your facial structure, take a close look at your medical history, and explain the details of the procedure to you.

 Be sure to ask the doctor any questions that are on your mind and get the clear answers you need.
 Other things to do while preparing are:

 - Do not drink or eat for at least 6 hours before the surgery.

 - Refrain from using aspirin or other blood-thinning substance for at least 2 weeks prior.

 - If you smoke, stop at least 4 weeks before surgery.